-A renewal notice and application form will be mailed to licensees by the AGCO, as a courtesy, 60 days prior to the expiry date shown on the licence.
-The licensee must return the completed renewal form and the appropriate alcohol licensing fees payable to the Minister of Finance, prior to the expiry date.
+A renewal notice will be sent to licensees by the AGCO, as a courtesy, 60 days prior to the expiry date shown on the licence.
+The licensee must submit their renewal with the appropriate alcohol licensing fees online via the iAGCO portal, prior to the expiry date.
 It is your responsibility to renew your licence.
 Failure to file the renewal application and fee prior to the expiry date means that you cannot deliver liquor until you have applied for and received a new licence.

 All liquor delivery service licences are issued to individuals, business partnerships or corporations.
 The owner, as licensed with the AGCO, is responsible for the ongoing operation of the licence.